 Getting a Ph.D. is extremely challenging and, often times, frustrating.
 Experiments take long hours and often do not work out as expected.
 Top conferences have an acceptance rate of 10-15%, which means you will face a lot of rejections.
 Creating new knowledge is extremely rewarding, but requires creativity, persistence and motivation.
 This is part of the reason for which I am considering only full-time applications at this point in time.

 I occasionally have research opportunities for self-contained projects for undergraduate students.
-If you are a student at King’s, you may be interested in looking more into KURF.
+If you are a student at King’s, you may be interested in looking more into King’s Undergraduate Research Fellowships (KURF).

-I am happy to host Ph.D. students and PostDocs as visitors, if there is a common research interest.
+I am happy to host Ph.D. students and PostDocs as visitors, and I will prioritize based on capacity and matching interests.
 King’s College London has an internal program for supporting research visitors.